Foster Care Christian Collaborative

 • Recruit 3-4 friends to join you!

 Brevard C.A.R.E.S. is a family-centered, strength-based, and community-driven model for child abuse prevention and family preservation.
-The program’s unique “Wraparound” approach and Family Team Conferencing offer services and support to families experiencing stressors that could lead to abuse, neglect, or abandonment.
+The program’s unique “Wraparound” approach and Family Team Conferencing offer services and support to families experiencing stressors that could lead to abuse, neglect, or abandonment

-Contact: Christine Williams-Kelly, Clinical Services Development Manager, christine.williams-kelly@brevardcares.org
+Christine Williams-Kelly, Clinical Services Development Manager, christine.williams-kelly@brevardcares.org

 • Report suspicion of child abuse at 1-800-962-2873